KrishnaRSampath/PuzzleNode11/README.md

 RELEVANT FILES:
 refactored_midterm.rb -- The most up-to-date (and working!) version of my code.

-k\_midterm.rb -- not as elegant, and after I commented, I broke it. new.rb -- first version of my code that worked and generated the correct output
+k\_midterm.rb -- not as elegant, and after I commented the code, it broke.
+new.rb -- first version of my code that worked and generated the correct output
 (Succeeded on first submission to PuzzleNode, but it is messy coding.)
 complex_output.txt -- What my code generates as output